Bishop Cornelius Bowser

 Cornelius Bowser is the founding pastor of Charity Apostolic Church (1995).
 In 1999 he was elevated to the office of Bishop and served as the Diocesan Bishop of California in the Jesus Christ Apostolic Churches and Christ Apostolic Temple Incorporated Fellowship.He took his elevation serious and led the charge in building a local fellowship in San Diego and a state council.
 He was also the international representative for the young people that included churches in India, Pakistan, New Zealand, and the Philippines.

 Cornelius Bowser was appointed as a commissioner to the City of San Diego Commission on Gang Prevention and Intervention (2012).
-He is also a volunteer for the San Diego Compassion Project who tends to and is an aide to homicide victims’ families.
 He is one of the founding members of the Community Assistance Support Team (C.A.S.T.) which has helped reduce gang violence in the City of San Diego.
 Equipped with methods to prevent retaliatory violence, C.A.S.T especially engages, empowers and educates residents who experience violence.
 Their innovative approach to confronting community fears of violence has set them apart, enabling residents to be a vibrant part of their community.

 Since 2012, Bishop has been the program director of Shaphat Outreach which is an outreach ministry of Charity Apostolic Church.
 Shaphat Outreach mission is to intervene in the life of our youth and adults who are actively involved in a gang/gun violence, in order to help them make self-change through cognitive behavior therapy, wrap around services, and educational classes.
 Shaphat is pronounced Shaw-fat.
 This is a Hebrew word taken from Ps 82:3.
 It is the word “defend” which means, delivering from injustice and oppression.